amitrajaraman/notes/hs-101/macro.md

 We can calculate the GDP in three different ways: output (the sum of value added in each sector), income, and expenditure.
 The expenditure components of GDP are consumption, investment, government spending, and net exports.
 * _Consumption_ $$\text{C}$$ is the value of all goods and services purchased by households.
 It comprises of
-	* durable consumer goods (life span more than three years)
+	* durable consumer goods (life span more than three years),
-	* non-durable consumer goods (life span at most three years)
+	* non-durable consumer goods (life span at most three years), and
-	* services (mental or physical help)
-	It does not include purchase of new housing.
+	* services (mental or physical help).
+This does not include purchase of new housing.
 We can choose to include education in this or in the next section.
 * _Investment_ $$\text{I}$$ includes
 	* business fixed investment (spending on plant and equipment that firms will use to produce the other goods/services),
 	* residential fixed investment (spending on housing units/structures by consumers and landlords), and
 	* inventory investment (the change in the value of all firms' inventories).
-	The purchase of new housing is the one houshold expense that is categorized as investment instead of consumption.
+	The purchase of new housing is the one housheold expense that is categorized as investment instead of consumption.
 	Investment is basically spending on new capital.
 This investment is not the same as the usual financial usage of the word.
 * _Government purchases_ $$\text{G}$$ includes all government spending on goods and services.
 It includes salaries of government workers and spending on public works.
 It excludes transfer payments (like unemployment insurance payments) because they are not in exchange for currently produced goods and services.
 Transfer payments can be thought of as negative taxes.
 * _Net exports_ $$\text{NX}$$ is equal to $$\text{EX}-\text{IM}$$, where $$\text{EX}$$ is the value of total exports (foreign purchases of domestic goods) and $$\text{IM}$$ is the value of total imports (domestic purchases of foreign goods).